KittyGiraudel/site/_posts/2014-04-01-pushing-sass-placeholders-further.md

   }
 }</code></pre>

 First, we retreive placeholder's content from `$placeholders-map` with `map-get($placeholders-map, $placeholder)`.
-If the name doesn't exist as a key in the map, we do nothing but warning the developer:
+If the name doesn't exist as a key in the map (`null`) , we do nothing but warn the developer:

-* either he made a typo in the placeholder's name
+* either he made a typo in the placeholder's name,
-* or he didn't set the placeholder in the configuration map
+* or he didn't set the placeholder in the configuration map.

-If the placeholder's name has been found but `$extend` is set to `true`, then we extend the actual Sass placeholder.
-Else if `$extend` is false, we dump the placeholder's content from within the mixin.
+If the placeholder's name has been found and `$extend` is set to `true`, then we extend the actual Sass placeholder.
+Else if `$extend` is `false`, we dump the placeholder's content from within the mixin.
 To do so, we loop through the inner map of declarations.
-Simply and comfy.
+Simple and comfy.

 Last but not least, let's not forget to create our Sass placeholders!
 And this is where there is a huge improvement compared to Matt's version: since we have a map, we can loop through the map, to generate the placeholders.
 We don't have to do it by hand!